 Timothy White was a respected but at times controversial music journalist who started as an AP writer but went on to be editor of the Crawdaddy! the ’70s, senior editor of Rolling Stone in the ’80s, and finally, editor-in-chief of Billboard in the ’90s.
 He also wrote a handful of popular music biographies, his subjects being the Beach Boys, James Taylor and Bob Marley.
 ButWhite wasn’t above being written ABOUT as evident by the Eminem lyric, “Let me recite ’til Timothy White, pickets outside the Interscope offices everynight.”
 Although in apparent good health, White died of a heart attack while riding the elevator at his office on June 27, 2002.

-Steven Wells was a British music journalist whose aggressive writings appeared in such magazines as NME.
+Steven Wells was a British music journalist whose aggressive writings appeared in respected music magazines like NME.
 During the late ’70s and early ’80s, he touted the greatness of such punk acts as Black Flag and Butthole Surfers and the Mekons.
 For a time, Wells was also a stand-up comic, supporting such acts as Gang Of Four and the Fall.
 In 1992, Wells co-formed a video production company, directing videos for the likes of Manic Street Preachers and Skunk Anansie.
 Steven Wells died of Hodgkin’s Lymphoma at the age of 48.

 Born in Queens, Barry Lederer, started his DJ career while attending college in upstate New York.
 It was there that began throwing parties, entertaining guests with tapes he made from the radio.
 Lederer moved back to New York City after college and started hanging out a club called the Firehouse.
 After complaining to management about the music being played, he was given a shot at putting his money where his mouth was.
 Before long, he was drawing crowds of as many as 1500 on weekends.
 He soon became a popular draw at the gay clubs throughout New York’s Fire Island.
 Lederer also wrote a Disco column in Billboard magazine during the hieght of the era.
 He passed away of heart disease on May 31, 2008.